 Sarah Okafor

-Sarah is an employment law consultant based in London with a background in HR management across the retail and hospitality sectors.
-She has helped small businesses draft employment contracts, navigate redundancy processes, and understand their obligations under the Equality Act 2010.
-Sarah writes our employment-focused content and keeps a close eye on changes from ACAS and the Employment Rights Bill as it develops.
+Sarah has a background in HR and employment matters across the retail and hospitality sectors.
+She writes our employment-focused content, covering topics like employment contracts, redundancy processes, and employer obligations under the Equality Act 2010, and keeps an eye on developments such as the Employment Rights Bill.

 James Whitfield

-James has spent over a decade working in and around UK tax, giving him a thorough understanding of how HMRC operates and what it looks for.
-He specialises in Self Assessment, National Insurance contributions, IR35, and Making Tax Digital, writing practical, no-nonsense guidance for the self-employed and small business owners.
-His work focuses on helping readers stay compliant, avoid common pitfalls, and plan their tax affairs with confidence.
+James has spent over a decade working in and around UK tax, with a strong understanding of HMRC’s processes and expectations.
+He specialises in Self Assessment, National Insurance, IR35, and Making Tax Digital, writing practical guidance to help self-employed readers and small business owners stay compliant and avoid common pitfalls.

 Claire Drummond

-Claire is a business development consultant and former bank relationship manager based in Glasgow.
-She has supported hundreds of Scottish and UK-wide start-ups through the early stages of funding, banking, and financial planning.
-Her articles focus on practical finance for new businesses, from opening a business bank account and understanding credit facilities, to applying for grants and understanding the Start Up Loans scheme.
+Claire has a background in business banking and start-up support, having worked with early-stage businesses across Scotland and the UK on funding, banking, and financial planning.
+Her articles cover practical finance topics for new businesses, from opening a business bank account to understanding grants and schemes like Start Up Loans.

 Our Editorial Standards